Books for siblings of children who are chronically ill or hospitalized:

 “After the Funeral,” by Jane Loretta Winsch (Ages 4-8)

-This book is a positive contribution that will help children and their families move forward towards acceptance, understanding, and hope.
+This book is a positive contribution that will help children and their families move forward toward acceptance, understanding and hope.

 “My Friend Matilda,” by Ben Kecker (Ages 4-8)

-A new word for our culture emerged as Matilda, a golden retriever, faithfully stood by her master, Chris, during his journey through grief and his courageous struggle with a brain tumor.
+Matilda, a golden retriever, faithfully stands by her master, Chris, during his journey through grief and his courageous struggle with a brain tumor.

 Unlike many books on death for little ones, this one doesn’t tell a story.
 Instead, it addresses children’s fears and curiosity head-on, and in a largely secular fashion, by answering some very basic questions: “Why does someone die?”
 “What does dead mean?”
 “What comes after death?”